uio-bmi/immuneML/docs/source/tutorials/how_to_train_and_assess_a_receptor_or_repertoire_classifier.rst

   optimization is done on training and validation data and the model performance is assessed on test data

-See also :ref:`How to discover disease- or antigen specificity-associated motifs` to read more about ML interpretability.
+See also :ref:`Discovering motifs learned by classifiers` to read more about ML interpretability.

 YAML specification of TrainMLModel
 ------------------------------------------------------------------